-- 1. Ensure that everyone in the group has signed and understood the trip waiver form. - 2.
-Check to make sure every participant has the legally required equipment (life jacket, sound device, bailer, throw rope) and that gear is properly stowed. - 3.
+- 1. Check to make sure every participant has all legally required equipment (life jacket, sound device, bailer, throw rope, reboarding device, watertight flashlight, and navigation lights if applicable) and that gear is properly stowed. - 2.
+Confirm suitability of weather conditions. - 3.
+Review on-water communication signals with all participants. - 4.
 Designate a leader and a sweep.
 Ensure that participants understand that they are not to paddle ahead of the leader; and that the leader and sweep know how to communicate with each other.
-If the conditions necessitate, utilize a buddy system; make sure that participants understand who they are buddied up with. - 4.
-Confirm suitability of weather conditions. - 5.
+If the conditions necessitate, utilize a buddy system; make sure that participants understand who they are buddled up with. - 5.
 You should be able to do a self-rescue and be able to assist others. - 6.
-Have all equipment, food and safely items been packed and secured where everyone knows their location?
+Ensure that all equipment, food and safety items been packed and secured, and that participants are aware of their location. - 7.
+Designate an on-water staging area for people to wait until everyone has launched.